Kushti: Daily rituals

 The ritual of untying and tying the kushti is performed several times a day and is called nirang-i kushti.
 During this ritual, the individual must remain standing in one spot, and may not speak to anyone.
-If the individual speaks, the ritual must be started again from the beginning.
+If the individual speaks, the ritual must be restarted from the beginning.

 Owing to its religious significance, the kushti must be worn every day of a Zoroastrian's life.
-The kushti must be ritually untied and retied with specific prayers following the pādyāb purificatory ablution.
+The kushti must be ritually released and retied with specific prayers following the pādyāb purificatory ablution.
 This ceremony, known as the pādyāb-kusti, entails "making new the holy cord" (Pers. košti nav kardan) or "tying the holy cord" (Guj. kustī bastan).

 The devotee should look to the east from dawn to midday and west until sunset, (toward the sun) whilst untying and tying the kushti.
 They can face an oil lamp, a fire, the moon, or stars at nighttime.
 When there is no source of light, they may face south, as it is believed to be the direction of Ahura Mazda's celestial home.
 Three sections make up the prayers that are recited during the ritual.